-- Familiarizing students with the financial objectives, functions and financial environment of business. - Imbibing knowledge about the decisions and decision variables involved in building the asset and liability side of balance sheet of the firm - Developing the analytical skills by associating the tools and techniques with the situation - Developing skills for interpretation business information and application of financial theory in financing and investing related decisions, with special emphasis on working capital management.
+- Familiarizing students with the financial objectives, functions and financial environment of business. - Imbibing knowledge about the decisions and decision variables involved in building the asset and liability side of balance sheet of the firm - Developing the analytical skills by associating the tools and techniques with the situation - Developing skills for interpretation business information and application of financial theory in financing and investing related decisions, with special emphasis on working capital management

-Financial Management: An Overview Finance and Related Disciplines; Scope of Financial Management; Objectives of Financial Management; Primary Objective of Corporate Management; Agency Problem; Organization of Finance Function; and Emerging role of Finance Managers in India.
-Time Value of Money: Rationale; Techniques; Practical Applications of Compounding; and Present Value Techniques.
-Risk and Return: Conceptual Framework of Risk and Return: Type of Risks; Risk and Return of a Single Asset; Risk and Return of Portfolio (only two asset portfolio); Portfolio Selection; and Capital Asset Pricing Model (CAPM).
-Capital Budgeting - Principles and Techniques: Nature of Capital Budgeting; Data Requirement; identifying Relevant Cash Flows; Evaluation Techniques; and Capital Budgeting Practices in India Capital Budgeting - Additional Aspects Net Return Value; Internal Rate of Return; Profitability Index Methods - A Comparison; Project Selection Under Capital Rationing; and Inflation and Capital Budgeting.
-Analysis of Risk and Uncertainty in Capital Budgeting Description and Measurement of Risk; and Risk Evaluation Approaches.
+Financial Management: An Overview Finance and Related Disciplines; Scope of Financial Management; Objectives of Financial Management and Emerging role of Finance Managers in India.
+Time Value of Money: Rationale; Techniques.
+Risk and Return: Conceptual Framework of Risk and Return: Type of Risks, Capital Asset Pricing Model (CAPM).
+Capital Budgeting - Principles and Techniques: Nature of Capital Budgeting and Capital Budgeting Practices in India Capital Budgeting - Additional Aspects Net Return Value; Internal Rate of Return; Profitability Index Methods.

 Concept and Measurement of Cost of Capital: Importance and concept; Measurement of Specific Costs; Computation of Overall Cost of Capital; and Cost of Capital Practices in India.
 Operating Leverage; Financial Leverage; and Combined Leverage.
 Capital Structure Cost of Capital and Valuation: Capital Structure Theories; Net Income Approach; Net Operating Income (NOI) Approach; Modigliani-Miller (MM) Approach; and Traditional Approach.
-Designing Capital Structure Profitability Aspect; Liquidity Aspect; Control; Leverage Ratios for other Firms in the Industry; Nature of Industry; Consultation and Investment Bankers and Lenders; Maintaining Maneuverability for Commercial Strategy; Timing of Issue; Characteristics of Company; Tax Planning; and Capital Structure Practices in India.
 Dividend and Valuation: Irrelevance of Dividends; and Relevance of Dividends.
-Determinants of Dividends Policy Factors; Dividend Policy in India; Bonus Shares (Stock dividend) and Stock (Share) Splits; Legal, Procedural; and Tax Aspects associated with Dividend Decision.
-Working Capital Management; Working Capital Planning; Monitoring and Control of Working Capital; Working Capital Financing; Managing the Components of Working Capital; Cash Management; Receivable Management; Inventory Management.
+Determinants of Dividends Policy Factors; Dividend Policy in India.
+Working Capital Management; Working Capital Planning; Monitoring and Control of Working Capital; Inventory Management.